kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

 | **clientId** | OAuth client ID |
 | **clientSecret** | OAuth client Secret |

-This is an example of the `api` section of the request body for an API secured with OAuth:
+This is an example of the `api` section of the request body for an API with a specification URL secured with OAuth:

 ```
     "api": {